Arvo Mikkanen: Awards, honors, and teaching activities

-Mikkanen received the William S. Churchill prize as the outstanding freshman at Dartmouth College for the Class of 1983 and received the Morrell Goldberg Prize for academic service several years later.
-He was also the recipient of the Gold United States Congressional Award from the U.S. Congress in 1985.
-He was the Class Marshal for the Class of 1986 at the Yale Law School and while at Yale received the Beinecke Award in 1986.
-Mikkanen also received the Oklahoma Bar Association's Outstanding Pro Bono Service Award in 1992, and the Equal Access to Justice - Pro Bono Publico Award from Oklahoma Indian Legal Services in 1992.
+Mikkanen received the Oklahoma Bar Association's Outstanding Pro Bono Service Award in 1992, and the Equal Access to Justice - Pro Bono Publico Award from Oklahoma Indian Legal Services in 1992.
 He was the recipient of the American Bar Association's Spirit of Excellence Award in 2004 and received the Sonja Atetewuthtakewa Award for Distinguished Service in the Protection of Native American Children in 2003.
 He also served as an adjunct professor of law at the Oklahoma City University School of Law from 1988 to 2000.
 In 2011 he was presented the 2011 Exceptional Service Award from the National Association of Former United States Attorneys.
 In 2012 Mikkanen received the Attorney General's Award for Exceptional Service in Indian Country during the 60th Annual Attorney General's Awards Ceremony which recognizes both department employees and others for their outstanding dedication to carrying out the U.S. Department of Justice's missions.
 The Attorney General's Award for Exceptional Service in Indian Country recognizes extraordinary efforts by department employees that demonstrate a commitment to fight crime in Indian Country.
 Mikkanen received the award in recognition of his exceptional and long-standing efforts to enhance law enforcement response to crime.
 He has been an instructor for the Bureau of Indian Affairs' Criminal Justice in Indian Country Training over twenty times and instructed on this topic as part of the Oklahoma Highway Patrol's Police Academy repeatedly.
 Mikkanen has received recognition for meritorious service from the Federal Bureau of Investigation ("FBI") and a Certificate of Appreciation from the Bureau of Alcohol, Tobacco, Firearms & Explosives ("ATF") for contributions in the prosecution of federal crimes.
-He has served as the president of the Oklahoma Indian Bar Association ("OIBA") for over 30 years.
+He served as the president of the Oklahoma Indian Bar Association ("OIBA") for over 30 years.

-Background

-Mikkanen is an enrolled member of the Kiowa Tribe of Oklahoma, a federally recognized Indian tribe, and is also of Comanche and Finnish descent.
-He is a member of the Oklahoma Bar Association and has resided in Norman, Oklahoma since 1988.